 Very serious symptoms that are possible include:

-Women with the deficiency may experience heavy bleeding during menstruation (periods).
-Factor X-deficient women who become pregnant are at high risk for miscarriage during the first trimester and severe bleeding during and after delivery.
+People assigned female at birth (AFAB) with the deficiency may experience heavy bleeding during menstruation (periods).
+Those who become pregnant are at high risk for miscarriage during the first trimester and severe bleeding during and after delivery.

 Factor X Deficiency and Newborns